 Phase 5. optimize design: Finally, we call the optimize design procedure for each of the N solutions obtained in the last phase.
-This simple procedure attempts to minimize (i) bus speeds, (ii) arbitration scheme implementation cost and (iii) fix OO buffer sizes.
+This simple procedure attempts to further reduce system cost by minimizing (i) bus speeds, (ii) arbitration scheme implementation cost and (iii) fix OO buffer sizes.
 The procedure first iterates over the busses in a solution, reducing the bus speed to the lowest possible allowed, simulating the design to ensure that no performance constraints are violated.
-Similarly, the procedure attempts to iteratively replace the TDMA/RR arbitration scheme with a static priority based scheme (which has lower implementation cost) at each SAP, with priorities assigned depending on bandwidth requirements.
-Finally we fix the size of the OO buffer sizes wherever applicable to the maximum number of buffers used during simulation, if the number is less than the maximum allowed buffer size.
+Similarly, the procedure attempts to iteratively replace an arbitration scheme which is more expensive to implement (e.g. TDMA/RR) with one which is less expensive to implement (e.g. a static priority based scheme with priorities assigned depending on bandwidth requirements) at each SAP.
+Finally we fix the OO buffer sizes wherever applicable to the maximum number of buffers used during simulation of the application, if the number is less than the maximum allowed buffer size.

-Case Studies 6
+6 Case Studies

-We applied the COSMECA approach to four industrial strength MPSoC applications - PYTHON, SIRIUS, VIPER2 and HNET8 from the networking domain.
+We applied the COSMECA approach to four industrial strength MPSoC applications - PYTHON, SIRIUS, VIPER2 and HNET8 - from the networking domain.
 PYTHON and SIRIUS are variants of existing industrial strength designs, VIPER2 and HNET8 are larger systems which have been derived from the next generation of MPSoC applications currently in development.
 Table 1 shows the number of components in each of these applications, after HW/SW partitioning.
 Note that the Masters column includes the processors in the design, while the Slaves column does not include the memory blocks, which will be co-synthesized with the communication architecture later.

 Table 1.
-Core distribution in MPSoC applications
+Core distribution in MPSoC applicatio --

 Applications Processors Masters Slaves

 PYTHON 2 3 8

 SIRIUS 3 5 10

 VIPER2 5 7 14

 HNET8 8 13 17